-On paper, Liverpool's remaining fixtures look inviting.
-Perhaps more critically, either or both Leicester and Chelsea will drop points in their next Premier League match given they play each other.
-That means both Chelsea and Leicester cannot finish the season with more than 69 points - which is the maximum Liverpool can achieve.
+On paper, Liverpool's remaining two fixtures look inviting.
+Perhaps more critically, the fact that Chelsea meet Leicester this midweek means neither of those clubs can finish the season with more than 69 points - which is the maximum Liverpool can achieve.

-But even if Liverpool were to win all of their remaining games then it would not automatically follow that they will finish in the top four.
+But even if Liverpool were to win both of their remaining games, then it would not automatically follow that they will finish in the top four.
 One remaining scenario is that Chelsea could win both of their games to finish with 70 points while Leicester, after a defeat at Chelsea, would beat Tottenham on the final day to end the season on 69.
-In that case, Liverpool, assuming they win all their three final games, would finish level on points with Leicester.
+In that case, Liverpool, assuming they win against Burnley and Palace, would finish level on points with Leicester.
 If that is what transpires, the fight for fourth would be decided on goal difference.
-At present, Liverpool's goal difference is +20 and Leicester's +21.
+At present, Liverpool's goal difference is +21 and Leicester's +21.

 Fifth place, meanwhile, will send Liverpool into the Europa League, while the Reds are also in contention for a place in the Europa Conference League if they finish best of the rest among sides not qualified for the Champions League or Europa League.

 With five points to make up on Chelsea and only six to play for, Tottenham's hopes of Champions League football next season hang by a thread even after their win over Wolves.
 But Sunday's victory means that, unless there is a huge swing in goal difference, Tottenham will be sure of qualifying for Europe if they win their two remaining games.